Panthers vs. Hurricanes: Odds, total, moneyline - Stanley Cup Semifinals Game 3

 Panthers vs. Hurricanes Betting Trends

+- Florida and its opponent have gone over 5.5 combined goals in 69 of 96 games this season.

+- The Hurricanes have claimed an upset victory in five of the 10 games they have played as an underdog this season.

-- Carolina is 7-6 when oddsmakers have listed them as underdogs of -110 or longer on the moneyline.
+- Carolina is 7-6 when it is the underdog by -110 or longer on the moneyline.

 Panthers Player Props